mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

 Ted Williams was famously known to wait for the “fat pitch.”
 He would only swing at pitches in of the strike zone where he knew he had a higher probability of getting a hit.
 There were parts of his strike zone where he batted .230 and there were other parts of the strike zone where he batted .400.
 He patiently waited to swing at pitches that would improve his odds of getting a hit and increase his overall batting average.
 Ted Williams operated within his circle of competency.
 So did Andrew Carnegie.
 Carnegie was a business icon during his era.
 In the *Autobiography of Andrew Carnegie*, Carnegie gives the following advice:

 > I believe the true road to preeminent success in any line is to make yourself master in that line.
-I have no faith in the policy of scattering one’s resources, and in my experience I have rarely if ever met a man who achieved preeminence in money-making—certainly never one in manufacturing—who was interested in many concerns.
+I have no faith in the policy of scattering one’s resources, and in my experience I have rarely if ever met a man who achieved preeminence in money-making-certainly never one in manufacturing-who was interested in many concerns.
 The men who have succeeded are men who have chosen one line and stuck to it.

 Warren Buffett wrote a letter to Berkshire Hathaway shareholders in 1996 that shows what it means to operate within a circle of competency: